open-sauced/intro/07-types-of-contributions.md

 Here are some examples of contributions you can make to a project with your coding skills:

-- **Writing new code** <br/> This is the most common type of coding contribution.
+- **Write new code** <br/> This is the most common type of coding contribution.
 You write new code to add features or enhance the functionality of an open source project.

 - **Bug fix** <br/> Identifying and fixing bugs is a critical coding contribution.
 You locate issues within the codebase, diagnose them, and then write code to fix them.
-Bug fixes improve the stability and reliability of the software.
+Bug fixes improve the software's stability and reliability.

 - **Code refactor** <br/> Refactoring code involves restructuring and improving existing code without changing its behavior.
-This helps enhance code readability, maintainability, and scalability, which are vital for the long-term health of the project.
+This helps enhance code readability, maintainability, and scalability, which are vital for the project's long-term health.

 - **API design and maintenance** <br/> For projects with public APIs, you can help design, maintain, and improve the API to ensure its quality and reliability.